 A nitrogen weakness: When leafy greens are exposed to too much nitrogen while they’re growing, their cells are larger, which makes their leaves weaker.

-A cutting truth: Researchers have found that lettuce’s shelf life is less if it’s cut with a dull knife, which is more likely to damage more cells.
+A cutting truth: Researchers have found that lettuce’s shelf life is less if it’s cut with a dull knife (as opposed to a sharp knife).
+A dull knife is more likely to damage more cells.

 This is the second of two dispatches from the 2020 UC Postharvest Technology Center’s Postharvest Technology of Horticultural Crops Virtual Short Course.
 Many thanks to the center for having me in the course!